Anti-phishing protection in Microsoft 365

 Anti-phishing policies in EOP: Turn spoof intelligence on or off, turn unauthenticated sender indicators in Outlook on or off, and specify the action for blocked spoofed senders.
 For more information, see Configure anti-phishing policies in EOP.

-Honor the sender's DMARC policy when the message is detected as spoof (currently in Preview): Control what happens to messages where the sender fails explicit DMARC checks and the DMARC policy is set to
+Honor the sender's DMARC policy when the message is detected as spoof: Control what happens to messages where the sender fails explicit DMARC checks and the DMARC policy is set to

 p=reject.
 For more information, see Spoof protection and sender DMARC policies.

-Allow or block spoofed senders in the Tenant Allow/Block List: When you override the verdict in the spoof intelligence insight, the spoofed sender becomes a manual allow or block entry that only appears on the Spoofed senders tab in the Tenant Allow/Block List.
-You can also manually create allow or block entries for spoof senders before they're detected by spoof intelligence.
-For more information, see Manage the Tenant Allow/Block List in EOP.
+Allow or block spoofed senders in the Tenant Allow/Block List: When you override the verdict in the spoof intelligence insight, the spoofed sender becomes a manual allow or block entry that only appears on the Spoofed senders tab on the Tenant Allow/Block Lists page at https://security.microsoft.com/tenantAllowBlockList?viewid=SpoofItem.
+You can also manually create allow or block entries for spoofed senders before they're detected by spoof intelligence.
+For more information, see Spoofed senders in the Tenant Allow/Block List.

 Implicit email authentication: EOP enhances standard email authentication checks for inbound email (SPF, DKIM, and DMARC with sender reputation, sender history, recipient history, behavioral analysis, and other advanced techniques to help identify forged senders.
 For more information, see Email authentication in Microsoft 365.